-Over the Middle East, the regions with the highest and most widespread FoOs of DOD > 0.1 are in Mesopotamia, and along the Persian Gulf in March-April-May (MAM).
-There are also a few local spots in the coastal regions of Yemen and Oman with the mean DOD greater than 0.25, mostly in MAM and JJA.
-In central Asia, DOD > 0.1 is found over the East Aral Sea, the southeast coastal region of the Caspian Sea, the eastern parts of Uzbekistan and Turkmenistan, and the southwest corner of Afghanistan - all of which are known sites of highly active dust sources.
+[34] Over the Middle East, the regions with the highest and most widespread FoOs of DOD > 0.1 are in Mesopotamia and along the Persian Gulf in MAM.
+There are also a few local spots in the coastal regions of Yemen and Oman with mean DOD greater than 0.25, mostly in MAM and June, July, and August (JJA).
+In central Asia, DOD > 0.1 is found over the east Aral Sea, the southeast coastal region of the Caspian Sea, the eastern parts of Uzbekistan and Turkmenistan, and the southwest corner of Afghanistan, all of which are known sites of highly active dust sources.